 For many patients, traveling to see a DBT therapist can be triggering and uncomfortable.
 For others, work schedules, geographical locations, and family obligations make it challenging to attend therapy sessions in person.
 If you are struggling, the sooner you receive treatment, the better.

-At Clear Recovery Center, we are proud to offer virtual therapy treatment options for patients who prefer it to in-person sessions.
+At Clear Behavioral Health, we are proud to offer virtual therapy treatment options for patients who prefer it to in-person sessions.
 Patients receive the same high-quality mental health treatment and care, with an emphasis on acquiring new skills, healthier coping strategies, and overcoming triggers to help them reintegrate back into daily life.